naguibihab/aws-goodies/Lambda/vanilla-golang/shoppingcart-example/README.md

 [Flow charts & ER](https://www.lucidchart.com/documents/view/d9339a6f-3946-49ed-b478-2f115547733c/0)

 ## Usage
-To deploy a function run deploy.sh script located in the folder of that function
+To deploy a function run `deploy.sh` script located in the folder of that function or run `deploy-all.sh` to deploy all scripts

 To create a new function:
 - Create a `main.go` file, this file will have a single handler that will receive and handle the request
 - Create a `deploy.sh` file while noting that you'll need to change the lambda name
 - Create a lambda function in AWS with the same name as the function in camel case
 - Connect the lambda function to an API gateway endpoint while following RESTful design
+- Make sure to add that function in `deploy-all.sh`